Skip to main content

 Tenants who move out during their assessment period

-You shouldn’t have problems with this type of tenancy change as long as your tenant paid the first month's rent in advance.
+You should avoid this problem if the tenant paid the first month's rent in advance.

 Contact Landlord Advice if you’re worried that your tenant hasn’t paid all they owe.